6. Donor Contract Management

 Staff turnover is very rapid in an emergency.
 The staff involved in drafting the project proposal may not be the same staff involved in implementing or reporting on the project.
 It is very important for later accountability that a clear document trail is maintained throughout the project cycle and that the core document files are retained well after the project has been completed.
-Maintain hardcopy and softcopy files of all core project documentation listed in section 6.1 until well after project completion, in accordance with CO filing and archival procedures (see also Chapter 18 Administration).
+Maintain hardcopy and softcopy files of all core project documentation listed in section 6.1 until well after project completion, in accordance with CO filing and archival procedures (see also the chapter on Administration).

 - Obtain assistance from the Temporary Presence Coordinator or new Lead Member.

 - Check the legal status of CARE’s operations in the country and any impact on contracts.